primus-labs/zktls-js-sdk/README.md

 **5. Initiate zkAttestation Process:** The user needs to click the start button on the PADO Extension pop-up window to generate a zkAttestation process.

-**6. Execute MPC-TLS Protocol:** After the zkAttestation process is initiated, the MPC-TLS protocol will be executed between the data source page, the PADO extension, and the PADO server to complete a privacy-preserving and verifiable data attestation process.
+**6. Execute MPC-TLS Protocol:** Once the zkAttestation process begins, the MPC-TLS protocol runs between the data source page, the PADO extension, and the PADO server to complete a privacy-preserving attestation process.

-**7.Return zkAttestation Result:** Once the zkAttestation process is completed, whether it succeeded or failed, the PADO Extension will acquire the result and return it to the PADO MPC-TLS SDK.
+**7.Return zkAttestation Result:** After the zkAttestation process is complete, whether successful or not, the PADO Extension retrieves the result and sends it to the MPC-TLS SDK.
 For the failed tasks, we provide several [error codes](mpc-tls/mpc-tls-sdk/quickstart#errorCodes) to help you better identify and troubleshoot issues.

 **8. Get and Verify the zkAttestation Result:** Your dApp will retrieve the zkAttestation result from the SDK and verify PADO's signature to confirm whether the result is trustworthy.

 **9. Business Logic:** Your dApp will execute business logic based on the proof that users obtain from the SDK.
-Your dApp will determine how to use the proof, whether to submit it on-chain, and how to use the proof.
+Your dApp will determine how to use the proof, whether to submit it on-chain, and how to use it.

 ## zkAttestation Capabilities